yochaigal/cairn/wip/2e/growth.md

 ## Introduction

-Unlike other roleplaying games, Cairn does not reward player characters for their successes, or their failures.
-Nor do PCs gain experience from killing monsters, looting treasure, or exploring new places.
-Instead, a PC's experiences in the game world can alter their health, abilities, beliefs, bonds, and even their minds.
+Unlike other roleplaying games, Cairn does not reward player characters for their killing monsters, looting treasure, or exploring new places.
+Instead, it is a character's unique experience in the game world that has the potential to alter their health, abilities, beliefs, bonds, and even their minds.

 Just as the in-game world continues to grow and change, so do the player characters.
 The events, experiences, and encounters of a play session can greatly impact a PC, sometimes in undesirable ways!
-Keep in mind however that aside from _Scars_, growth should stem from a character's experiences in the game world.
+Keep in mind however that with some notable exceptions (such as _Scars_,) growth should always stem from a character's experiences in the game world.

 ## Principles for Growth

-- Growth is never arbitrary, but tied to a _specific_ experience happening in the fiction.
+- Growth is never arbitrary, but tied to a specific experience happening in the fiction.
-- It is more important for a PC to grow more _interesting_ than more skilled, or capable.
+- It is more important for a character to become more interesting than to become more skilled or capable.
-- PCs experience growth not just because they've gained more skill and experience, but because that experience has effected them a significant way.
+- Characters experience growth not simply because they've gained a new experience but because that experience has effected them a significant way.
 - Place opportunities for growth in as many places as possible.
-- Growth occurs _during play_ as often as during Downtime.
+- Characters grow as often during a play session as they do during Downtime.
 - Growth should foster further interaction with the game world and its challenges.
-- Growth is not a _reward_, but the logical result of a character's action.
+- Growth is not a reward, but the logical result of a character's actions.
-- Growth often happens when a character interacts with something they do not understand.
+- Growth happens most often when a character interacts with something they do not understand, or something they were not _meant_ to understand.
+- Characters may change in a way that they don't like, or may gain new abilities at a cost.
+- Relics, treasure, factions, monsters, and important NPCs are all excellent potential triggers for growth.
+- Characters can change slowly over time or by amassing significant, cumulative experiences around a single type of growth.

-## Downtime & Growth
+## Triggers: a Framework for Growth

-Downtime procedures are a great way for PCs to focus on training or specialization.

-## Triggers
+As characters engage with the game world, they are increasingly forced to change and adapt to the new realities in the fiction.
+Some of these adaptations are minor and rarely revisited again.
+Others are cumulative, representing a collection of related experiences.
+And some experiences are so powerful that their impact is immediate and unparalleled.
+For each of these it can be helpful to assign _Triggers_, or opportunities for growth.
+These represent significant turning points or inflections in a character's life, and should be met with a permanent and related change!
 There are many potential triggers for growth.
 The following is an inexhaustive list:

 - Injury or contamination by a powerful entity
 - Exposure to a powerful Relic
 - Advancement within a Faction
 - Resolution of a Bond or Omen
-- Changed a relationship with a being of great power
+- Forging a relationship with a being of great power
-- Interacted with something dangerous, and felt its punishment
+- Interacting with something (someone) they do not understand
-- Overcame a long-time woe
+- Overcoming a long-time woe
+- Success despite a limited talent or ability
-- Succeeded or failed despite a natural talent or ability
+- Failure despite a natural talent or ability
+- Research or specialized training (typically during Downtime)

+### Finding Triggers

+## Downtime & Growth

+Downtime procedures are a great way for PCs to focus on training or specialization.

 ### Older Examples